 To keep procurement focused, evaluate options using a short, repeatable process.

-3. Set permission templates: decide which groups can view vs download, and when access expires.
+- Set permission templates: decide which groups can view vs. download, and when access expires.

 Security expectations: what “secure” should mean

 Security claims need substance.
-Recent breach research highlights why you should ask for evidence, not promises.
-The IBM Cost of a Data Breach Report 2024 shows the financial impact of incidents remains significant, and for VDR use cases the reputational and legal impact can be just as damaging.
+The IBM Cost of a Data Breach Report 2025 shows the financial impact of incidents remains significant — and for VDR use cases, the reputational and legal impact can be just as damaging.

 At minimum, your VDR vendor should clearly explain:

-• How permissions changes are tracked and reviewed
+- How permission changes are tracked and reviewed

 Ask yourself: if you needed to demonstrate control to a board, a buyer, or a regulator tomorrow, could your VDR provide the proof?